-- 7.23.
+- 7.21.
+Where a condition remains within the control of the donor charity, then the donor charity retains the discretion to avoid the expenditure and therefore a liability must not be recognised.
+For example, where a commitment is made to provide grant funding over a number of years, future payments may be subject to a review by the donor charity which gives it discretion to terminate the funding agreement.
+Provided the review condition has been communicated to the recipient as part of the funding agreement and the review has substance, then a constructive liability is unlikely to arise for payments relating to periods subsequent to the review date. - 7.22.
+Alternatively, when there is no condition attaching to the grant that enables the donor charity to realistically avoid the commitment, a liability for the full funding obligation must be recognised. - 7.23.
 Not all terms attaching to a funding commitment create a condition that gives a donor charity discretion to withdraw from its funding obligation.
-For example, a term in a grant offer might relieve the donor charity from a future obligation in the event of a lack of funds at a future settlement date.
-Such a term does not allow the charity to withdraw from the funding commitment at the charity's discretion, therefore would not normally prevent the recognition of a liability and a corresponding expense (assuming the charity does not anticipate a lack of funds and that payment of the grant is probable).
+For example, a term in a grant offer that might seeks to relieve the donor charity from a future obligation in the event of a lack of funds at a future settlement date.
+Such a term does not allow the charity to withdraw from the funding commitment at the charity's discretion, therefore would not normally prevent the recognition of a liability and a corresponding expense (assuming if the charity does not anticipate a lack of funds and that payment of the grant is probable).
 The liability would only be derecognised (reversed) if a future event requires the funding offer to be rescinded.
-The reversal of the balance sheet provision must be recognised in the SoFA and deducted from - 7.24.
+The reversal of the balance sheet provision must be recognised in the SoFA and deducted from the heading to which the expenditure was originally charged. - 7.24.
 Grant commitments may contain conditions that are outside the control of the donor charity.
 For example, a charity may promise a grant payment on the condition that the recipient finds matching funding.
-When a condition falls outside the control of the donor charity, a liability arises and expenditure must be recognised if the payment of the grant is probable.
+When a condition falls outside the control of the donor charity, a liability arises and expenditure must be recognised if the payment of the grant is probable. - 7.25.4.1.
+Certain grants may contain specific conditions that closely specify a level of output or service to be performed by the recipient of the grant.
+These are termed performance-related grants.

-Accounting for liabilities arising from performance-related grants the heading to which the expenditure was originally charged.
+Accounting for liabilities arising from performance-related grants